College: Food, Agricultural and Environmental Sciences

 Students will also select an additional 15 credit hours from food processing courses and business and management courses to fulfill their minor requirement.

-More than 70 percent of our students participate in the departmental study abroad experiences to Ireland, New Zealand, Spain, the Netherlands, Germany, France and South Africa.
+More than 70 percent of our students participate in the departmental study abroad experiences to Ireland, New Zealand, Spain, the Netherlands, Germany, France, Italy and South Africa.

 Students must complete an internship of at least 200 work hours in either a research or food production facility.